cssinjs/jss/docs/jss-plugin-cache.md

 This plugin will cache JSS rules by comparing a reference from the object.

-It should be used as a **first** plugin, to bail out before any unnecessary work is done!!!
+It should be used as a **first** plugin, to bail out before doing any unnecessary work!!!

 ### Polyfills